shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You get good at predicting outcomes.
 Whenever you cast a spell, you can spend 2 MP to simulate it instead.
 This extra MP cost doesn’t count against your Mana Spell Limit.
 Process the spell like normal.
 If you like the outcome of the spell, you can commit it to reality and the game continues as normal.
 If you don’t like the outcome of the spell, you can revert all changes the spell made, and the game continues as if you had not cast that spell.

+### Subclass Capstone Feature

 ### Removed from Reality

 You learn how to change the channel.
 You may spend 1 AP and 5 MP to shift to another plane of existence.
+You may bring any number of creatures you used your Watch Together feature on with you.

 ## Dreamer